McLouth Steel: Finish departments

-Gibraltar Complex
+Gibraltar complex

 In 1954, McLouth announced the construction of a cold rolling facility in Gibraltar, Michigan, close to the Trenton Plant.
-This facility has a four stand continuous cold rolling strip mill, annealing furnaces, two skin pass finishing mills and other ancillary equipment for further processing of cold rolled steel coils.
+This facility has a four-stand continuous cold rolling strip mill, annealing furnaces, two skin pass finishing mills and other ancillary equipment for further processing of cold-rolled steel coils.

 The property the company acquired was once owned by the Gibraltar Steel Corporation.
-The total area was around 900 acre of land along the river bordering Trenton.
-Original plans called for five additional blast furnaces dependent upon the completion of the All American Channel, a proposed channel through parts of Gibraltar.
+The total area was around 900 acre of land along the Detroit river, bordering Trenton.
+Original plans called for five additional blast furnaces dependent upon the completion of the All-American Channel, a proposed channel through parts of Gibraltar.
 Without the channel, ore and coal haulers could not bring in the required raw materials.
 McLouth failed to get the proper financing to construct another integrated mill, so plans were drawn up for a stand-alone cold rolling mill.

 There was a major fire that destroyed most of the pickling tower in 1970.

 The plant was operated under Detroit Cold Rolling (a subsidiary of Detroit Steel Company) from 1996 (after the McLouth sale) until it was later sold to Steel Rolling Holdings in 2006.
 The plant was restarted by SRH, and was later purchased by Ferrolux.
-Ferrolux has since invested heavily into the Gibraltar facility.
+Ferrolux has since invested heavily into the facility.